 His ornaments deny the eternity that the jewel generally possesses, making it paradoxically more precious exactly for its fragility and the skilful intervention of the artist.

-During the same period, since 1986, the Scottish Nel Linssen, guest of Lucca Preziosa 2005, starts to develop a design method based on a type of intuitive experimentation that recalls origami art.
+During the same period, since 1986, the Dutch Nel Linssen, guest of Lucca Preziosa 2005, starts to develop a design method based on a type of intuitive experimentation that recalls origami art.
 Linssen folds patiently and interwoven strips of coloured paper plastic-coated linked by an elastic thread.

 That ability to “weave” the paper through different ways to fit it together, allows her to obtain surfaces that appear vibrant in the changing of the plots.
 The necklaces twist on themselves with the magnetic sinuosity of the snake, and the changing colours of the cards increase that effect.